ijortengab/blog/README.md

 IjorTengab dot id
 =====================

-This repository is source code of ijortengab dot id source.
+This repository is source code of ijortengab dot id.

-Generate with [Sculpin][1].
+Backup of `/var/www/ijortengab.id`.

+Static Generator by [Sculpin][1].

 [1]: https://sculpin.io